cake-build/website/input/docs/integrations/editors/visualstudio/resources.md

 Order: 70
 Title: Visual Studio resources
-Description: Resources about Visual Studio support
+Excerpt: Resources about Visual Studio support
 ---

 There is a playlist of videos showing off the new features in each release of the [Cake extension for Visual Studio] here: